 At this point, the pastor and his family feel the pressure of the criticism.
 They have heard the rumors swirling around in the church.
 The community is so small that eventually, people who don’t even attend the church know about the situation.
 Even those who don’t believe the pastor has done anything wrong often go along with those who do.
 They remind themselves that they have to live in the same community with these folks—pastors come and go.

 At this point, the pastor becomes dispensable.
-While there may be a few people in the congregation who support him, there are far more who aren’t willing to fight against the avalanche of criticism that has built up.
+While there may be some people in the congregation who support him/her, there are far more who aren’t willing to fight against the avalanche of criticism that has built up.
 So, most people decide to merely “stay out of it.”

 Replaceable & Disposable